heidihcao/reading-notes/README.md

 ## **Mastering Markdown Notes**
-**markdown: markup langauge for creating formatted text using a plain-text editor**
+**markdown: markup language for creating formatted text using a plain-text editor**
-> - very easy to create bold or italic with aestricks
+> - very easy to create bold or italic with asterisks
 > - use hashtags to indicate level of headers, more hashtag the small the headers
 > - you can use markdown to create ordered and unordered lists
 > - of course there's an opportunity to insert images![Minion!](https://m.media-amazon.com/images/I/61bRfnGfJTL._AC_SX466_.jpg)